khoih-prog/BlynkGSM_Manager/README.md

 ### Contributions and thanks

 1. Thanks to [Mike Kranidis](https://community.blynk.cc/u/mikekgr) and [Mike Kranidis @ GitHub](https://github.com/mikekgr) for initial testing the library and giving reasons, advices to start this library.
+2. Thanks to [Volodymyr Shymanskyy](https://github.com/vshymanskyy) for the [TinyGSM library](https://github.com/vshymanskyy/TinyGSM) this library depends on.

 ## Contributing